ks-no/eventstore2/README.md

 Event sourcing introduces a few concepts to your system:

 * CommandDispatcher.
-Chooses the correct handler to execute an incoming command.
+Accepts commands (typically from controllers or sagas), and dispatches them to the apropriate command handler.
 * CommandHandlers.
-Receives and validates commands, execute the required actions, and dispatch events describing any state changes to the system.
+Receives and validates commands, executes the required actions, and dispatchs events describing any state changes to the system.
 * Events.
 Classes describing how the systems state has changed.
 * Aggregates.
 Events are grouped in aggregates - collections of events that together form a entity where internal consistency is maintained.
 * EventStore.
 Persistant stack of all events that have happened in the system.